DieterBaum/qt-fsarchiver/README.md

 Installing the program from the source files:
 To install qt-fsarchiver and qt-fsarchiver-terminal the necessary dependencies for fsarchiver and the qt5 development environment must be installed.
-Of Debian based distributions: This is the command: sudo apt install libzip-dev libbz2-dev liblzma-dev liblzo2-2 liblzo2-dev libgcrypt11-dev e2fslibs-dev libblkid-dev libattr1-dev build-essential qtbase5-dev qttools5-dev-tools qt5-default btrfs-progs gdisk sshfs sshpass nmap samba nfs-kernel-server nfs-common smbclient liblz4-dev libzstd1-dev jfsutils xfsprogs sudo
+Of Debian based distributions: This is the command: sudo apt install libzip-dev libbz2-dev liblzma-dev liblzo2-2 liblzo2-dev libgcrypt11-dev e2fslibs-dev libblkid-dev libattr1-dev build-essential qtbase5-dev qttools5-dev-tools qt5-default btrfs-tools gdisk sshfs sshpass nmap samba nfs-kernel-server nfs-common smbclient liblz4-dev libzstd1-dev jfsutils xfsprogs sudo

 For some distributions, the /etc/sudoers file must be completed with these lines: username ALL=(ALL) ALL
 %sudo	ALL=(ALL:ALL) ALL
 The username has to be adjusted: for example peter.

-Instead of libzst1-dev, libzst-dev is installed in some systems.
+Instead of libzst1-dev, libzst-dev is installed in some systems. btrfs-tools has recently been replaced by btrfs-progs.
 The above command has to be adapted accordingly.

 The command for Suse: (you must be an administrator su -l) zypper in zypper in qt5-default libQt5Core5 libqt5-qttools libqt5-qtbase-devel make libzip-devel libbz2-devel xz-devel lzo-devel libgcrypt-devel e2fsprogs-devel libblkid-devel libattr-devel btrfsprogs gdisk sshfs nmap samba nfs-kernel-server xfsprogs liblz4-1 liblz4-devel libzstd1 libzstd-devel zlib-devel jfsutils
 If you use ssh (secure shell) want to access other computers in the network, you still need to install individually sshpass.